runtimeverification/k/docs/user_manual.md

 **Order**: The `simplification` attribute accepts an optional integer argument which is the rule's _simplification priority_; if the optional argument is not specified, it is equivalent to a simplification priority of 50.
-Backends _should_ attempt simplification rules in order of their _simlpification priority_, but are not required to do so; in fact, the backend is free to apply `simplification` rules at _any time_.
+Backends _should_ attempt simplification rules in order of their _simplification priority_, but are not required to do so; in fact, the backend is free to apply `simplification` rules at _any time_.
 Because of this, users must ensure that simplification rules are sound regardless of their order of application.
 This